jonnor/tapecore/README.md

 ![Model of wide Doverail](./doc/doverail-wide-model.png)

 This should significantly improve side-loading ability, and make suitable for more kinematic systems.
-Examples would be an XYZ gantry-based system (as on many CNC-mills), and Y-slider (like Prusa i3) using a single rail.
+Examples would be an XYZ gantry-based system (as on many CNC-mills), and sliding-bed Y (like Prusa i3) using a single rail.
 Even for a CoreXY laser or 3d-printer, the ability to have the X/Y rails vertical (like SmartRap Core) simplifies how axes and end-effectors are attached.

 Disadvantage is the higher material use and printing time.

-TODO
+## TODO

 * Finish first model, print and test an axis
+* Test with Kapton tape on slider, nothing on rail.
 * Test with UHWM PE tape.
-* Test with Kapton tape
+* Test on a vertical-rail X gantry, with end-effector
+* Test on a sliding-Y bed

-Ideas
+## Ideas

 * Test polyurethane coating on PLA.
 Does it reduce friction?
+Is it easy to apply?
 Should improve wear resistance a lot
 * Coat rail with melted candle wax, similar to how skis are prepared?
 And/or maybe use actual HF ski wax, it is relatively available
 * Create sanding jigs, by adhering glue to inner/outer shape, then slide one across the other.